 At this juncture, if dead cells clog some of your skin pores, then whiteheads will pop up as the mixture (of toxins and sebum) pushes its way up.
 The breakout gets worse when you’re already plagued by acne, which will make your pimples even larger.

 So, that has something to do with the toxins buried in your skin.
 Coconut oil does not give you acne in this case, but is helping your skin to detox instead.

 Another factor you have to consider is the way you apply coconut oil to your skin.

 How to use coconut oil on skin correctly

 If you rub it vigorously with force on your skin, you’re actually exfoliating your skin with coconut oil.
 And the dirt together with the dead cells will form a soft plug that block your pores.

 Again in this case, it’s not coconut oil that gives you acne.
 It’s the incorrect way of applying coconut oil that triggers acne.
 You should massage the oil gently in circular motion instead.

 Actually, it’s better to cleanse your skin thoroughly to make sure your skin especially your face is free of dirt.
-Then put on your face a warm damp cloth to help open up the pores and let the pores absorb some water first before applying coconut oil.
+Next, put on your face a warm damp cloth to help open up the pores.
+Then, let the pores absorb some water first before applying coconut oil.